-Affiliate programs are administered by other institutions and organizations and approved by the University of Minnesota.
-Students receive support and services from the Learning Abroad Center and credits are posted as resident credit.
-Affiliate programs provide high quality academic programs and student services and fit with the curriculum of University of Minnesota colleges and departments.
-Affiliate programs strengthen the Learning Abroad Center's program portfolio by providing a breadth of academic, geographic, and program model options.
+Affiliate programs are administered by other institutions and organizations and approved by the UofM.
+Students receive support and services from the LAC and credits are posted as resident credit.
+Affiliate programs provide high quality academic programs and student services and fit with the curriculum of UofM colleges and departments.
+Affiliate programs strengthen the LAC's program portfolio by providing a breadth of academic, geographic, and program model options.

-All promotion to UofM students and faculty must be approved by the LAC.
-This includes faculty/department visits, putting up posters, handing out flyers, etc.
+All promotion to UofM students, faculty, and staff must be approved by the LAC.
+This includes faculty and department visits, putting up posters, handing out flyers, etc.

-Affiliates should contact the LAC to request a campus visit.
+Affiliates must contact the LAC to request a campus visit.
 Allow at least 8-10 weeks of lead time.
 The LAC will consider each campus visit request in terms of timing, staff availability, and applicability and may not be able to arrange more than one campus visit per semester per affiliate.
 The LAC does not allow campus visits for programs that are not promoted.
+Contact your LAC contact for updated information regarding promoted programs or check the LAC programs website.
 Campus visits are at the discretion of the LAC and may include some of the following:

 The LAC is unable to organize classroom visits or informational sessions for affiliate programs.